 How to talk about war with children and youths

-The war in Ukraine is causing anxiety in adults as well as children and youths.
+Wars are causing anxiety in adults as well as children and youths.
 The Child and Youth Helpline of MLL receives calls from children and youths who are afraid of war.
 Many of them have seen shocking videos of the victims of war in media and on social media platforms.
-They are dreading the possibility of war in Finland as well.
-Some parents are also very distressed by the situation.

 Before discussing the matter with a child or youth, try to calm yourself down as emotions can spread.